JamieS56/Milestone-Project-4/README.md

 1. Have a responsive website.
 2. Player carousel on home page.
-3. Base functionality e.g. creating editing and deleting data works without any problems.
+3. Base functionality e.g. all CRUD operations.
 4. Automatic email on booking.